Intermediate links of plane curves: Changes of the diagram when changes

 Let $z=(x_0,y_0)$ belong to $\mathcal{C}\cap\{Jf(x,y)=0\}$.
 When $r$ crosses the critical value $\|z\|$, one of the two situations can occur: either $z$ is a local minimum of the distance function on $\mathcal{C}$, and then $L_{\|z\|+\varepsilon}$ differs from $L_{\|z\|-\varepsilon}$ by adding an unlinked unknot (here $\varepsilon>0$ is a small parameter); or $z$ is a saddle point, so $L_{\|z\|+\varepsilon}$ arises from $L_{\|z\|-\varepsilon}$ by a single 1--handle attachment.
 As $|x|^2+|y|^2$ is plurisubharmonic, it does not have any local maxima on the complex curve $\mathcal{C}$.

 \begin{definition} An \emph{$\Oo$ move} on a link $L$ adds to $L$ an unlinked unknot, which becomes a round circle disjoint from the rest of the diagram under the complex stereographic projection.
 An \emph{$\Ii$ move} adds a 1--handle to $L$.
-If we keep track of the orientations, we can specify an $\Oo^{\oplus}$ and an $\Oo^{\ominus}$ move consisting on adding a positive or a negative circle, respectively; see Figure~\ref{fig:oooplus}.
-We can also distinguish two types of an $\Ii$ move, that is $\Ii^\oplus$ and $\Ii^\ominus$ as in Figure~\ref{fig:iiiplus}. \end{definition}
+If we keep track of the orientations, we can specify an $\Oo^{\oplus}$ and an $\Oo^{\ominus}$ move consisting of adding a positive or a negative circle, respectively; see Figure~\ref{fig:oooplus}.
+We can also distinguish two types of an $\Ii$ move, that is, $\Ii^\oplus$ and $\Ii^\ominus$; see Figure~\ref{fig:iiiplus}. \end{definition}

 \begin{proposition} The local intersection index of $\mathcal{C}$ and $\{Jf(x,y)=0\}$ at $z$ is $1$ if and only if $z$ is a saddle point (of index $1$).
 It corresponds to a move $\Ii$, an attachment of a $1$-handle.